Arson and Aggravated Arson Attorneys Passaic County, NJ

 Building a Defense for Arson Charges in Passaic County

 Defense in an arson case can be exceedingly complex dependent on the nature of your case.
 Our West Milford arson and aggravated arson defense lawyers will want to speak with you individually, go over the evidence which has been presented against you, and perhaps even seek the opinion of an expert witness in order to review the details of your case.

 There are many defenses that may reduce or dismiss arson charges in New Jersey including showing that the offender was not endangering others in a purposeful or knowing manner, that the offender was intoxicated, or that the offender was not reasonably able to either control or report a fire.
 The burden of proof is on the prosecution.
 Allow our arson defense attorneys to work with your unique case and build a solid defense for you.

 Contact our Woodland Park Violent Crimes and Arson Defense Attorneys Today

-At The Law Office of Del Sardo & Montanari, our arson defense lawyers have experience helping clients seek reduced or dismissed charges in New Jersey towns such as Paterson, Wayne, Woodland Park, Clifton, West Milford, Little Falls and the greater Passaic County area.
+At The Montanari Law Group, our arson defense lawyers have experience helping clients seek reduced or dismissed charges in New Jersey towns such as Paterson, Wayne, Woodland Park, Clifton, West Milford, Little Falls, and the greater Passaic County area.
 We believe in protecting our clients by getting to understand their specific circumstances and building the best possible defense against the charges at hand.
 Lean on our seasoned criminal defense team to seek to reduce or even dismiss your charges.

-Contact us online or over the phone by calling our Woodland Park offices at (973) 233-4396 to speak with one of our arson and aggravated arson defense lawyers today in a free and confidential consultation.
+Contact us online or over the phone by calling our Little Falls offices at (973) 233-4396 to speak with one of our arson and aggravated arson defense lawyers today in a free and confidential consultation.